sfandres94/uex-audiopy1/README.md

 jupyter-lab
 ```

-Export an environment to be replicated:
+Export an environment to be replicated (while activated):
 ```
 conda env export > environment.yml
 ```